Posted in General Blogs, SA Specific Blogs

 The beginning of 2023 has brought many adventures – Getting married being one of them!
 I am so happy to introduce Sam to the picture here at Mahala Love, not to mention to my life all around!
 He is funny, organized, and loves to do projects.
 He is a great asset to ML!

 We had a combination Mahala Love working trip and honeymoon in South Africa in March.
 Sam got the crash course in people, food, places and our projects there.
-Except for the fact that he is very tall and South Africa shovels are perilously short, it was a great fit!
+Except for the fact that he is very tall and South African shovels are perilously short, it was a great fit!

 Together, Sam and I worked on the Seed library with Themba in Limpopo (see that page), met with Cinderella to design the new permaculture garden at the beautiful new school location, (See ML-South Africa, Mpumalanga) and did a little touristy sight seeing.